talent-plan/tinysql/courses/proj2-README-en.md

     ...
 ```

-The first section concludes with a definition of priority and associativity:
+The first section includes a definition of priority and associativity:

 ```goyacc
 ...